 If $q=p^m$ and m>0, the field GF(q) is defined in terms of an irreducible polynomial f(z) in z of degree m with coefficients in GF(p) (i.e., f(z) cannot be written as the product of two polynomials in z of lower degree with coefficients in GF(p): in this case, GF(q)consists of the polynomials in z of degree smaller than m with coefficients in GF(p) and two binary operations on this set: polynomial addition and polynomial multiplication modulo the irreducible polynomial f(z).
-By definition, each element x of GF(q)is a polynomial in z of degree smaller than m and can, therefore, be uniquely represented as a vector $(x{m-1}, x{m-2}, ..., x_1, x_0)$ of length m with coefficients in GF(p), where x\i is the coefficient of z^i of polynomial x.
+By definition, each element x of GF(q)is a polynomial in z of degree smaller than m and can, therefore, be uniquely represented as a vector $(x{m-1}, x{m-2}, ..., x_1, x_0)$ of length m with coefficients in GF(p), where x_i is the coefficient of z^i of polynomial x.
 Note that this representation depends on the irreducible polynomial f(z) of the field $GF(p^m)$ in question (which is often fixed in practice).
 Note that GF(q) contains the prime field GF(p) as a subset.
 If m=1, we always pick f(z):=z, so that the definions of GF(p) and $GF(p^1)$ above coincide.
 If m>1, then GF(q) is called a (nontrivial) extension field over GF(p).
 The number p is called the characteristic of GF(q).

 A field element y is called a square in GF(q) if it can be expressed as y:=x^2 for some x in GF(q); it is called a non-square in GF(q) otherwise.
-If y is a square in GF(q), we denote by SGT(q) one of its square roots (the other one being SGT(q)).
-For methods for computing square roots and inverses in GF(q) - if these exist - see Appendix L.1 and Appendix L.2, respectively.
+If y is a square in GF(q), we denote by SF(q) one of its square roots (the other one being SF(q)).
+For methods for computing square roots and inverses in SF(q) - if these exist - see Appendix L.1 and Appendix L.2, respectively.
+For methods for mapping a nonzero field element that is not a square in SF(q) to a point of a curve, see Appendix L.3.

-NOTE: The curves in Appendix E and Appendix G are all defined over a prime field GF(p), thereby reducing all operations to simple modular integer arithmetic.
+NOTE: The curves in $\frac{Appendix E}{Appendix G}$ and $\frac{Appendix G}{Appendix G}$ are all defined over a prime field $\frac{GF(p)}{Appendix G}$, thereby reducing all operations to simple modular integer arithmetic.
 Strictly speaking we could, therefore, have refrained from introducing extension fields.
 Nevertheless, we included the more general exposition, so as to accommodate potential introduction of new curves that are defined over a (nontrivial) extension field at some point in the future.
-This includes curves proposed for post-quantum isogeny-based schemes, which are defined over a quadratic extension field (i.e., where $q:=p^2$ ), and elliptic curves used with pairing-based cryptography.
-The exposition in either case is almost the same and now automatically yields, e.g., data conversion routines for any finite field object (see
+This includes curves proposed for post-quantum isogeny-based schemes, which are defined over a quadratic extension field (i.e., where $q:=p^2$), and elliptic curves used with pairing-based cryptography.
+The exposition in either case is almost the same and now automatically yields, e.g., data conversion routines for any finite field object (see Appendix J).

-$\frac{\text{Appendix J}}{\text{I}}$ ).
 Readers not interested in this, could simply view all fields as prime fields.